In Flanders Fields

 Firstly; this is an overlooked spot with a great history, before 1995 the bunkers were pretty much delapitated and neglected and my awesome cousins were partly responsible for getting it cleaned up.

 Secondly; I grew up in Ieper/Ypres until I moved to Canada in 2005 and one of the first things I noticed was that the 'In Flanders Fields' Poem was printed on the ten dollar bill.
 Until then I didn't even know John McCrae was Canadian.
 As my first cache, it was the perfect spot to connect my Belgian roots with my Canadian future.
-My parents -bbacker- currently maintain the cache, they also have a restaurant in Ypres and are always happy to hear caching stories.
-Send me a personal message for the location.
+My parents -bbacker- currently maintain the cache.

 Aan het begin van de Eerste Wereldoorlog, wanneer Groot Brittannie de oorlog aan Duitsland verklaarde, verklaarde Canada, als deel van het Britse rijk, ook de oorlog.
 McCrae werd aangewezen als veldchirurg in de Canadese artillerie en was verantwoordelijk voor het veldhospitaal tijdens de tweede slag bij Ieper in 1915.
 Lt.
 Alexis Helmer, een goede vriend en ex-student van McCrae werd er toen neergeschoten.
 Zijn begrafenis werd de inspiratie voor het gedicht "In Flanders Fields", geschreven op 3 mei, 1915 en voor het eerst gepubliceerd in het magazine "Punch".